Chiggy-Playz/enhanced-discord.py/docs/api.rst

     .. attribute:: authorized_apps_settings

-        The url for the "Authorized Apps" page in settings.
+        The URL for the "Authorized Apps" page in settings.

     .. attribute:: connections_settings

-        The url for the "Connections" page in settings.
+        The URL for the "Connections" page in settings.

     .. attribute:: nitro_settings

-        The url for the "Discord Nitro" page in settings.
+        The URL for the "Discord Nitro" page in settings.
 Same page as :attr:`nitro`, but inside of settings.

     .. attribute:: guild_premium_subscription

-        The url for the "Server Boost" page in settings.
+        The URL for the "Server Boost" page in settings.

     .. attribute:: subscription_settings

-        The url for the "Subscriptions" page in settings.
+        The URL for the "Subscriptions" page in settings.

     .. attribute:: gift_inventory_settings

-        The url for the "Gift Inventory" page in settings.
+        The URL for the "Gift Inventory" page in settings.

     .. attribute:: billing_settings

-        The url for the "Billing" page in settings.
+        The URL for the "Billing" page in settings.

     .. attribute:: appearance_settings

-        The url for the "Appearance" page in settings.
+        The URL for the "Appearance" page in settings.

     .. attribute:: accessibility_settings

-        The url for the "Accessibility" page in settings.
+        The URL for the "Accessibility" page in settings.

     .. attribute:: voice_video_settings

-        The url for the "Voice & Video" page in settings.
+        The URL for the "Voice & Video" page in settings.

     .. attribute:: test_images_settings

-        The url for the "Text & Images" page in settings.
+        The URL for the "Text & Images" page in settings.

     .. attribute:: notifications_settings

-        The url for the "Notifications" page in settings.
+        The URL for the "Notifications" page in settings.

     .. attribute:: keybinds_settings

-        The url for the "Keybinds" page in settings.
+        The URL for the "Keybinds" page in settings.

     .. attribute:: language_settings

-        The url for the "Language" page in settings.
+        The URL for the "Language" page in settings.

     .. attribute:: windows_settings

-        The url for the "Windows Settings" page in settings.
+        The URL for the "Windows Settings" page in settings.
 Leads to a blank screen if used on the wrong platform.

     .. attribute:: linux_settings

-        The url for the "Linux Settings" page in settings.
+        The URL for the "Linux Settings" page in settings.
 Leads to a blank screen if used on the wrong platform.

     .. attribute:: streamer_mode_settings

-        The url for the "Streamer Mode" page in settings.
+        The URL for the "Streamer Mode" page in settings.

     .. attribute:: advanced_settings

-        The url for the "Advanced" page in settings.
+        The URL for the "Advanced" page in settings.

     .. attribute:: activity_status_settings

-        The url for the "Activity Status" page in settings.
+        The URL for the "Activity Status" page in settings.

     .. attribute:: game_overlay_settings

-        The url for the "Game Overlay" page in settings.
+        The URL for the "Game Overlay" page in settings.

     .. attribute:: hypesquad_settings

-        The url for the "Hypesquad" page in settings.
+        The URL for the "Hypesquad" page in settings.

     .. attribute:: changelogs

-        The url for the changelogs modal.
+        The URL for the changelogs modal.

     .. attribute:: experiments

-        The url for the "Experiments" page in settings.
+        The URL for the "Experiments" page in settings.
 Leads to a blank screen if it isn't activated.

     .. attribute:: developer_options

-        The url for the "Developer Options" page in settings.
+        The URL for the "Developer Options" page in settings.
 Leads to a blank screen if it isn't activated.

     .. attribute:: hotspot_options

-        The url for the "Hotspot Options" page in settings.
+        The URL for the "Hotspot Options" page in settings.
 Leads to a blank screen if it isn't activated.

     .. attribute:: user_profile

-        The url for a user's profile modal.
+        The URL for a user's profile modal.
 Needs to be formatted with `user_id`.

     .. attribute:: dm_channel

-        The url for a DM channel.
+        The URL for a DM channel.
 Needs to be formatted with `channel_id`.

     .. attribute:: dm_message

-        The url for a message in a DM channel.
+        The URL for a message in a DM channel.
 Needs to be formatted with `channel_id` and `message_id`.

     .. attribute:: guild_channel

-        The url for a guild channel.
+        The URL for a guild channel.
 Needs to be formatted with `guild_id` and `channel_id`.

     .. attribute:: guild_message

-        The url for a guild channel.
+        The URL for a guild channel.
 Needs to be formatted with `guild_id`, `channel_id` and `message_id`.

     .. attribute:: guild_membership_screening

-        The url for a guild's membership screening page.
+        The URL for a guild's membership screening page.
 Needs to be formatted with `guild_id`.

     .. attribute:: games_library

-        The url for the game library.
+        The URL for the game library.

     .. attribute:: library_settings

-        The url for the library settings.
+        The URL for the library settings.

 Async Iterator
 ----------------